ProfessorX/CIS501/README.md

 problems like this.
 3. That should suffice.
 And pickup what should be interesting for them, and share your "fun" with them

+## TODO ##
+1. Finish the modification of your presentation slides, within today.
+The today is defined as, November 27th.